Aaron Bradshaw Jr.: Early years and World War I

 Aaron Bradshaw Jr. was born on July 1, 1894, in Washington, D.C., as the son of lawyer Aaron Bradshaw and Mary Emma Leech.
-After graduating from high school, he received an appointment to the United States Military Academy (USMA) at West Point, New York, where he was a member of the Class of 1917, which produced more than 55 future general officers, including two Army Chiefs of Staff: Joseph L. Collins and Matthew Ridgway.
+After graduating from high school, he received an appointment to the United States Military Academy (USMA) at West Point, New York, where he was a member of the Class of 1917.

-Other classmates included Clare H. Armstrong, Mark W. Clark, John T. Cole, Norman Cota, John M. Devine, William W. Eagles, Theodore Leslie Futch, Charles H. Gerhardt, Augustus M. Gurney, Ernest N. Harmon, William Kelly Harrison Jr., Arthur M. Harper, Robert W. Hasbrouck, Frederick Augustus Irving, Laurence B. Keiser, Charles S. Kilburn, Bryant Moore, Daniel Noce, Onslow S. Rolfe, Herbert N. Schwarzkopf, Albert C. Smith, George D. Wahl, Raymond E. S. Williamson, and George H. Weems.

-Bradshaw graduated with a Bachelor of Science degree on April 20, 1917, exactly two weeks after the American entry into World War I, and was commissioned as a second lieutenant in the Coast Artillery Corps.
+Bradshaw graduated, 85th in w class of 139, with a Bachelor of Science degree on April 20, 1917, exactly two weeks after the American entry into World War I, and was commissioned as a second lieutenant in the Coast Artillery Corps.
 He completed his training and embarked for France, where he joined the 3rd Anti-Aircraft Battalion during the air defense of Paris.
 Bradshaw was later transferred to the 2nd Anti-Aircraft Battalion and participated in the Meuse–Argonne offensive in the fall of 1918.

 Between the wars

 Following the armistice with Germany on November 11, 1918, which brought a close to hostilities, Bradshaw participated in the occupation of the Rhineland until mid-1919, when he was ordered to England and entered a post-graduate course at the University of Oxford.
 He later served in a variety of Coast Artillery commands, including with the 59th Coast Artillery Regiment in the Philippine Islands in 1925, and completed the Army Field Artillery School at Fort Sill, Oklahoma.

 In August 1936, Bradshaw joined the office of the Chief of Coast Artillery Corps under Major General Archibald H. Sunderland and served as major and editor of the Coast Artillery Journal until October 1940.
 He was then appointed federal inspector and instructor of the 7th Regiment, New York National Guard, and remained in that capacity until March 1941, when he was appointed deputy for administration, Anti-Aircraft Artillery Training Center at Fort Stewart, Georgia.
 He was promoted to lieutenant colonel on July 1, 1940.